100askTeam/100ask_lvgl_docs/docs/details/widgets/image.rst

 With :cpp:expr:`lv_image_set_offset_x(img, x_ofs)` and
 :cpp:expr:`lv_image_set_offset_y(img, y_ofs)`, you can add some offset to the displayed image.
-Useful if the object size is smaller than the image source size.
+Useful if the Widget size is smaller than the image source size.
 Using the offset parameter a `Texture atlas <https://en.wikipedia.org/wiki/Texture_atlas>`__ or a "running image" effect can be created by :ref:`Animating <animations>` the x or y offset.